 #1: Figure Out Your Event Details

 Before you jump into the charter bus rental process, you should have some basic details about your corporate event.
 You don't need to know everything just yet--and, in fact, one of your first tasks should be getting transportation in order--but it's important to have a rough outline.
-For example, you'll want to know the date, time, and location of your event so you can choose the charter bus that works best for you.
+For example, you'll want to know the date, time, and location of your event.

 #2: Get A Headcount